 A new public car park could be provided within the southern part of site, which is in close proximity to the town centre, linked by pedestrian routes to other parts of the site.

-Masterplan Principles
+The Outline Masterplan Diagram shows the general location for a car park of at least 50 spaces, which could be expanded to include more of the southeast part of the area should a larger car park be needed.

-Open Space & Public Realm
+Masterplan Principles Open Space & Public Realm